Soft8Soft/detect-gpu-js/README.md

 ## Installation

-Just place and link detect-gpu.js in your project HTML if you're using ES6 modules, or detect-gpu-compat.js if you're using namespaced modules.
+Just copy and link ``detect-gpu.js`` in your project HTML if you're using ES6 modules, or ``detect-gpu-compat.js`` if you're using namespaced modules.

 ## Usage